bhollis/maruku/docs/maruku.md

 @ lang: ruby

+	require 'rubygems'
 	require 'maruku'

 	doc = Maruku.new(markdown_string)
 	puts doc.to_html

-or, if you install through RubyGems,

-@ lang: ruby
-	require 'rubygems'
-	require 'maruku'

-This outputs a complete XHTML 1.0 document:
+The method `to_html` outputs only an HTML fragment, while the method `to_html_document` output a complete XHTML 1.0 document:

 @ lang: ruby